kollia/selfTables/README.md

 $state->select("name", "Name");
 $state->select("country", "from Country");
 ```
-You see now in table State as second position the name of the country as 'Country', alto you defined
+You see now in table State as second position the name of the country as 'Country', altough you defined
 the FK in table as 'from Country'.
 This you see by updating row or by insert (clicking on button 'new Entry')

 > **Tipp:** for developing, it's a good choice to set after including 'st_pathdef.inc.php'
-> ` STCheck::debug(true); `
+>           ` STCheck::debug(true); ` it will show you php errors/warnings
-> it will show you php errors/warnings and make also more checks in the source
+>           and make also more checks in the source

 To sort the table, the user has always the possibility to order the table by clicking in the headlines.
 If you want an other order by begin, order the table with the command ->orderBy()